 In 1998, Lytton took a three-month legal training course, from which time, he started to handle liability cases such as public liability and employer’s liability.
 During the next decade, Lytton handled numerous cases of various types of property, engineering, and loss of profit claims.
 At the same time, Lytton was promoted to Senior Manager, responsible for business development, internal management, and staff training.

 Lytton was one of the first Insurance Certificated Loss Adjusters in the year 2000, as well as the first adjuster to receive the CIRC License acknowledged by the Chinese Insurance Industry Association in the year 2008.
-Lytton joined McLarens in March 2012 as the Branch Manager and South China Regional Manger.
+Lytton joined McLarens in March 2012 as the Branch Manager and South China Regional Manager.

 - Typhoon damage to power station in Zhuhai (Excess of USD 950 Million)